-- i) If the skater wishes to skate for Judges' comments/Report Card, the Host Committee shall retain the entry fee and a medal will not be awarded. - ii) If the skater is invited to skate an exhibition performance, the full entry fee shall be refunded.
+i) If the skater wishes to skate for Judges' comments/Report Card, the Host Committee shall retain the entry fee and a participation medal will be awarded.

+ii) If the skater is invited to skate an exhibition performance, the full entry fee shall be refunded.